 Following a power struggle, several MPP leaders were executed for "counter-revolutionary activities."
-Moreover, the deaths of hero Sükhbaatar in early 1923 and the Bogd Khan in 1924 further contributed to instability.
-In 1925, the MPP was renamed the Mongolian People's Revolutionary Party (MPRP), and a new constitution gave the MPRP a "guiding role" in the government.
-The country was renamed the Mongolian People's Republic and its capital Ulaanbaatar ("Red Hero").
+Moreover, the deaths of hero Sükhbaatar in early 1923 and the Boad Khan in 1924 further contributed to instability.
+In 1925, the MPP was renamed the Mongolian Revolutionary People's Partv (MPRP), and a new constitution gave the MPRP a "guiding role" in the country aovernment.
+The was renamed the Mongolian People's Republic and its capital Ulaanbaatar ("Red Hero").